Till We Become Monsters

 Past wrongs needing to be righted, Korin agrees to a hunting trip with his brother and father.
 But they, along with two friends, never make it to their destination.
 An accident along the way separates the hunters in the dark forests of Minnesota during the threat of an oncoming blizzard.
 As the stranded hunters search for each other and safety, an ancient evil wakes.

-I’m excited to announce that my short story “We Still Have Time” has been accepted for the Midnight from Beyond the Stars anthology.
-The anthology will be edited by Kenneth W. Cain and published by Silver Shamrock Publishing.
+Amanda Headlee’s short story, “We Still Have Time”, is a part of the vast TOC in the Midnight from Beyond the Stars anthology.
+The anthology is edited by Kenneth W. Cain and published by Silver Shamrock Publishing.

 There’s life out there… and it’s coming for you!

 With the success of Silver Shamrock Publishing’s first two MIDNIGHT anthologies, Midnight in the Graveyard and Midnight in the Pentagram, it’s time to roll out the 3rd in their ever growing series – Midnight from Beyond the Stars!

 Midnight from Beyond the Stars is available for purchase from Amazon.

 Amanda Headlee’s short story “The Journal of Milton Parker” is available through the CONSUMED: Tales Inspired by the Wendigo anthology.
 This story is the prequel to her upcoming novel, Till We Become Monsters.

 CONSUMED: Tales Inspired by the Wendigo contains stories based on the Wendigo, a part-human monster or possessing spirit that instigates acts of murder, insatiable greed, and cannibalism, originating in the oral tradition of First Nations Algonquian tribes.